ForLoveOfCats/fae/docs/language_reference.md

 assert(a.(f64) == -42)
 ```

-Pointer types may be cast between each other so long as the cast does not attempt to promote a pointer to immutable data into a pointer to mutable data, that is convert `&T` into `&mut T` which is disallowed.
+Pointer types may be cast between each other so long as the cast does not attempt to promote a pointer to immutable data into a pointer to mutable data, that is convert `*T` into `*mut T` which is disallowed.
 ```
 mut a: u32 = 0
-let b = a.&mut.(&mut u16)
+let b = a.&mut.(*mut u16)
 b.* = 2
 assert(a == 2) // Example assumes a little-endian system
 ```